|Trail Length: 1.0 miles||Type of trail: Loop|

 We turn off the busy Dallas Highway down a tree lined drive that is occasionally interspersed with wide fields.
 The trail visible to the west is the Cheatham Hill Connector.
 In this area on June_27, 1864, men under the command of Confederate Generals Benjamin Franklin Cheatham and Patrick Cleburne, two of the best generals on either side, withstood an assault of the Union IV Corps under the command of O. O. Howard, part of George Henry Thomas's Army of the Cumberland that spanned almost two miles.

-Just north of the Dead Angle, on the road to the parking area, are 4 stops including a set of cannon, the impressive Texas monument, an interpreted display on the interlocking defensive position of the Confederates and a fire that enveloped Union casualties resulting from an attack on Rebel positions.
+Just north of the Dead Angle, on the road to the parking area, are 4 stops including a set of cannon, the impressive Texas monument, an interpreted display on the interlocking defensive structure of the Confederate line and a fire that enveloped Union casualties resulting from an attack on Rebel positions.
 The commander of the Confederate forces ordered his men to cease fire as the bluecoats retreated, stood on top of the entrenchments and called to his adversaries to "Come and get your wounded.
 They are burning to death!"
 For a brief time both Confederate and Union soldiers worked to remove the injured.
 The leaders of the Union forces presented the Confederate commander with matching Colt .45 pistols the next day.

 As the hike continues a series of Confederate entrenchments on the left that would become known by both sides as the "Dead Angle."
 For the defender's safety, a wooden fence would have been built a foot or so above the fortified redoubt.
 Repeated assaults by Union forces upon the salient in Frank Cheatham's line directly behind the Illinois Monument proved fruitless.